-- \$300,000 At initiation of the first Phase 3 clinical trial in the United States, European Union or Japan for the first licensed product. - \$600,000 Marketing approval in the United States, European Union or Japan for the first licensed product.
+- \$300,000 At initiation of the first Phase 3 clinical trial in the United States, European Union or Japan for the first licensed product; and - \$600,000 Upon receipt of marketing approval in the United States, European Union or Japan for the first licensed product.

 Under the terms of the agreement, the Company will pay a royalty in the mid-single digits of net sales, with the first \$100,000 of net sales being exempt from royalty payment, and annual minimum royalty payments of \$25,000 beginning after the first commercial sale of a licensed product.
-As of June 30, 2021, the Company had not incurred a royalty obligation under this agreement.
+As of September 30, 2021, no net sales of any licensed products had occurred and the Company had not incurred a royalty obligation under this agreement.

-Additionally, the agreement allows the Company to sublicense the rights conveyed by the agreement, subject to additional payments to WSU for sublicense consideration received.
+Additionally, the agreement allows the Company to sublicense the rights conveyed by the agreement, subject to additional payments to WSU based upon the sublicense consideration received in such event.
 Such amounts are dependent on the terms of the underlying sublicense and range from the mid-single digits to mid-teens of any non-sales based payments received, and low twenties of net sales based sublicense royalties.
-As of June 30, 2021, the Company has not entered into or incurred any liability from a sublicense agreement.
+As of September 30, 2021, the Company has not entered into or incurred any liability from a sublicense agreement.